Arrokoth's Necklace: Sublimation Rate

 \section{Sublimation Rate}

 A surface (of a pure material) subliming into vacuum loses material at a rate (molecules per unit area per unit time)

 where $n_{vap}$ is the equilibrium vapor number density, $v_{th}$ is its thermal velocity and $\alpha$ is, by detailed balance, the sticking probability of a vapor molecule striking the surface.
-We adopt $\alpha = 1$, in the absence of empirical information.
-The surface recedes at a speed
+We adopt $\alpha = 1$, { usually a good approximation for surfaces {colder than $0.5 L/k_B$},} in the absence of empirical information. {Because of the extreme temperature sensitivity of vapor pressures in the relevant temperature ranges, the conclusions are very insensitive to the value of $\alpha$ assumed.} The surface recedes at a speed